abraunegg/onedrive/docs/usage.md

 * Supports OAuth2 Device Authorisation Flow for Microsoft Entra ID accounts

 #### Interactive Authentication using OAuth2 and a redirect URI
-When you run the application for the first time, you'll be prompted to open a specific URL using your web browser, where you'll need to log in to your Microsoft Account and grant the application permission to access your files.
-After granting permission to the application, you'll be redirected to a blank page.
-Simply copy the URI from the blank page and paste it into the application.

 When you run the application for the first time, you'll be prompted to open a specific URL in your web browser.
 This URL takes you to the Microsoft login page, where you’ll sign in with your Microsoft Account and grant the application permission to access your files.

 After granting permission, your browser will redirect you to a blank page.
 This is expected behaviour.